 Please note: Students must be available to engage on campus for the entire academic year; we cannot accept students who will be studying abroad.

 Applications are now open for the 2025-26 academic year.
-Apply by September 1, 2025.
+DEADLINE EXTENDED: Apply by 11:59PT, September 17, 2025.

 Apply hereSWAP was originally formed as the Action Lab for Planetary Health (ALPHA) in 2020 by the Center for Innovation in Global Health through seed funding from the Sustainability Initiative and the UPS Foundation Endowment Fund.
 With this funding, ALPHA supported Stanford faculty in designing solutions-oriented research questions, developing strategies for impact, and executing upon policy influence and community engagement goals.
 By combining ALPHA’s existing models for stakeholder engagement and policy influence with opportunities for student engagement, SWAP simultaneously supports learning and translates research into meaningful action in human and planetary health.
 Past projects have included: